ujrsd/WindowsDocumentations/gitTutorial.md

 ## Git Login over terminal

-After downloading a project and doing your first changes of a project, you will try to do a commit.
+After downloading a project and doing your first changes in a project, you will try to do a commit.
 But without any login, `git` will give you the following error:

 <div style="text-align:center;">
     <img src="include/Git/git_login_error.png" style="width:50%">
 </div>

-This means you need to login with your `github` account over the terminal in `VS-Code`.
+This means you need to give `git` a username and an e-mail.
+To do this, open the terminal and use the following commands:

+> INSERT WARNING SYMBOL HERE: Values in between [ ] are inputs done by you.

 ```bash
 git config --global user.name [USERNAME]